 - If you mailed your ballot and forgot to sign the outside of the envelope, please use the Mail Ballot Signature Form to send your signature to us

 You must SIGN AND DATE the envelope or this form, so your ballot can be counted!

 Returning Your Mail Ballot

-You can mail your ballot to the Registrar of Voters address above or you may drop it off:
+Mail your ballot promptly to the Registrar of Voters address listed above or you may drop it off:

 - At one of the designated mail ballot drop-off locations

 - At the Registrar of Voters office anytime Monday - Friday, 8 a.m. to 5 p.m.

 - On Election Day, at any poll, between 7 a.m. and 8 p.m.

 you are away from San Diego County you may return your mail ballot